davesarti/CLIPper/docs/method-proposal-cpas.md

    step sizes) is not worth pursuing on its own.
-2. **Cross-attribute attention is not what fixes non-orthogonality.** Masking attribute-to-attribute attention costs nothing: 0.267 vs 0.259, with δ_max = 0.1/0.3/no-cross spanning only 0.008 against a measured seed spread of 0.019.
-   The three are indistinguishable at one seed.
-What the model needs is each direction re-aimed *conditioned on the reference*, not the directions seeing each other.
+2. **Cross-attribute attention is not what fixes non-orthogonality.** Masking attribute-to-attribute attention costs nothing: 0.267 vs 0.259, with δ_max = 0.1/0.3/no-cross spanning only 0.008.
+What the model needs is each direction re-aimed *conditioned on the reference*, not the directions seeing each other. §6.2 settles this by removing the attention layer outright: CPAS-MLP reaches Δ +0.057 over the fixed rule against the transformer's +0.052 on the same pool, with **4.8× fewer parameters** — equal or better, never worse.
+   The self-attention trunk is not earning its cost on this benchmark.

+   The seed spread that made §6.1 inconclusive was also overstated.
+Three seeds of CPAS-MLP on the full pool give σ = 0.0023 and a range of 0.0045, not the 0.019 assumed here — so gaps of 0.008 *are* resolvable.
+The measurement is scoped to this variant and pool and may not transfer to the δ_max ladder, which remains unreplicated.
 3. **The gain is not just "smaller edits".** CPAS cuts leakage 0.084 → 0.045, but also shrinks the shift on the *queried* attributes (0.78 → 0.36), so its selectivity ratio is no better than the fixed rule's.
 Shrinking the fixed